BEMRosetta/BEMRosetta/README.md

 The goal is to have a good robustness in the handling of files

-### - Load the hydrodynamic coefficients for the same geometry from different software and compare the results
+### - Compare the hydrodynamic coefficients for the same geometry from different software

 - Damping for the same geometry got from different solvers